-If you have recently got into the world of running or are a complete beginner, you may have heard people talking about whether you should run on a full stomach or an empty stomach.
+If you have recently got into running or are a beginner, you may have heard people talking about whether you should run on an empty stomach to support weight loss.

 There is some debate about this in the running community: is running on an empty stomach good or bad?

-Some runners develop the habit of running on an empty stomach due to competition nerves.
+Some runners tend to run on an unfed stomach due to competition nerves.
 Others suggest it makes their performance better.

 A scientific look at the subject, however, can reveal the truth.
 We can learn whether an empty stomach is BAD for our practice or if it can BOOST our performance.
 Or maybe both are positive.